B4rtosek/PA193/README.md

 - Bech32m encoding
 - Test vectors are in the file `testvectors.txt` in Pythonic format.
 - Remember to sign your commits.
+Prefer GPG